How to call out your mates if they're sexist

 Categories:

-But we know it has to stop.
-So while it can be intimidating to stand up for what’s right, especially in some male-dominated environments, like sporting clubs or social settings, chances are the people around you feel the same way.
+It can be tough to stand up for what’s right, but chances are the people around you feel the same way.
+Here's how to call out sexism.

 Ways to take action